iyoussou/CAAP-CS/README.md

 # CAAP-CS
 Ismail Youssou / iyoussou

-The purpose of this repository is lab submissions for the CAAP course.
+The purpose of this repository is to store lab submissions for the CAAP course.